Rudolf Buchbinder | Biography

 In his teens Buchbinder gave a recital tour in North and South America, and returned to the United States in 1966 to win a special prize at the Second Van Cliburn International Piano Competition.
 In the 1970s he received international acclaim for his recordings of Haydn’s complete piano sonatas and other keyboard works.
 His reputation as an artist of the utmost integrity and discernment was soon enhanced with the release of the first of three complete recordings of Beethoven’s piano sonatas.

 Over the past half century he has performed with the world’s leading orchestras, worked with many of the finest conductors, and performed regularly as concerto soloist, chamber musician and recitalist on five continents.
 He has been artistic director of the annual Grafenegg Festival, near Vienna, since its foundation in 2007, and has overseen its development as a major event in the classical music calendar.
-Buchbinder is an honorary member of the Vienna Philharmonic Orchestra and the Israel Philharmonic Orchestra, and was the first soloist to be awarded the Goldene Ehrennadel by the Staatskapelle Dresden.
-On 18 October 2020 he was presented with the Opus Klassik Lifetime Achievement Award.
-In his acceptance speech he said, “My life is a life for music … I’m particularly pleased to have received this Opus Klassik award in Beethoven’s 250th-anniversary year.”
+Buchbinder is an honorary member of the Wiener Philharmoniker, Wiener Symphoniker and Israel Philharmonic Orchestra, and was the first soloist to be awarded the Goldene Ehrennadel by the Staatskapelle Dresden.
+In October 2020 he was presented with the Opus Klassik Lifetime Achievement Award.

 Musical freedom lies at the heart of Rudolf Buchbinder’s artistic creed.
 He has studied countless manuscript sources, early editions and later revisions to gain a deep understanding of the expressive priorities valued most highly by Haydn, Mozart, Beethoven, Schubert, Brahms and their contemporaries.
 The greater one’s knowledge of their work, he observes, the more spontaneous one can be in performance.
 Above all, he notes, the learning process never stops.